maddinkunze/handcode/README.md

 This project is written in [Python](https://python.org) and uses the following project:
  - [handwriting-synthesis](https://github.com/sjvasquez/handwriting-synthesis) (No License, but use like this seems to be in reasonable scope)

-Previous versions additionally relied on the following project:
+Previous versions used to rely on the following project:
  - [svg2gcode](https://github.com/sameer/svg2gcode) (MIT License)